 After the glockenspiel, we wanted to check out the Viktualienmarkt and pick up some light lunch (we weren’t going to make the same mistake as the day before).
 I had donuts on the brain while Jim was channeling a white sausage sandwich.
 Ultimately, we both got what we wanted.

 The Viktualienmarkt is definitely one of my favorite things in Munich.
 All of the produce looks so perfect, there are flower shops galore, cheesemongers, beer gardens, etc. I know if I lived in Munich, I would come to this spot as often as I could.
 On a sunny day, I bet there are hardly better places to be…

-After our light lunch, we made our way over to the Hofgarten, a gorgeous garden situated between the English Garden and the Residenz.
+After our light lunch, we made our way over to the Hofgarten, situated between the English Garden and the Residenz.
 You can see the Diana pavilion in the bottom photo below.